How Keenious recommends research articles

 In conclusion, we offer a tool that recommends articles and topics based on the content of a user's document.
 Our tool utilizes a range of factors to predict the relevance of articles to the user's needs, including shared rare terms, predicted meaning and citation count.
-We also offer features such as the ranking information modal which provide users with more details on why a result has been recommended.

 We believe in transparency and open communication with our users.
 By providing users with a clear understanding of how our tool works, we help to increase user confidence and enable users to get the best results.
 This approach also helps users to identify areas for improvement in their own document writing and research practices.

 Overall, we aim to set an example for the artificial intelligence industry by demonstrating the benefits of transparency and user-centric design.
 Through our commitment to user satisfaction, we strive to transform the way users approach information retrieval and research.